 - 2017 (22th)

 - 2012 (7th)

 The Putnam exam consists of two three-hour tests with 12 problems in total.
 Each problem is graded on a scale of 0 to 10 points.
 Undergraduates from the U.S. and Canada take the exam, forming teams to represent their respective universities.
 The top five teams and the top 25 individuals with the highest scores are awarded scholarships and prize money.
-The Mathematical Association of America names the five highest scoring contestants Putnam Fellows, and awards each of them with $2500.
-One Putnam Fellow receives the William Lowell Putnam Prize Scholarship; a $12,000 prize plus tuition at Harvard.
+It takes place each December on the first Saturday of the month.